jagsys/Canvas-Setup-MacOs/README.md

 1. Provide your mac's password when asked (one time)
 2. Press [y] to copy all the yml files from ./docker-compose/config to ./config
 3. Be patience...
-4. Write _DROP_ when asked what to do with the current database
+4. Type _DROP_ when asked what to do with the current database
 5. Type your email and password for the canvas admin account
 6. Type an organization's name for canvas
 7. Choose [1] for the collection of usage data